cjones46/STAT240_FA24/hw/hw04/README.md

-Students can access the raw files for homework 4 here.
+Students can access the raw files and solutions for OPTIONAL, UNGRADED homework 4 here.

-Eventually, the solutions will be posted here as well.